stp4/stp25stat2/README.md

 | M             | 33% (18)      | 33% (9)       | 33% (9)      |                       |
 | H             | 33% (18)      | 33% (9)       | 33% (9)      |                       |

+Parameters for the variables can be passed in square brackets.
+The parameters include the number of decimal places and evaluation methods such as mean, median, freq and multi.

 ``` r
 mtcars |> Tbll_desc_long(
   mpg[mean, 1],  cyl[median],  disp[0],